-The “Bull Run” is a special time of year when fishing out of Venice, LA.
+The “Bull Run” is a special time of year for deep-sea fishing out of Venice, LA.
 Large schools of bull and cow mahi-mahi ride the currents to the northern coast of the Gulf of Mexico, often following large weedlines, current rips, and floating debris.
 These powerful ocean-going predators are amazing to catch as they eat readily, roam in large schools, and display incredible feats of acrobatics once hooked.

-Larger specimens are particularly aggressive and can pull hard for up to an hour.
+Larger mahi mahi specimens are particularly aggressive and can pull hard for up to an hour.
 Fishing for mahi mahi in Venice, LA is particularly productive in the summer months as calm conditions afford the opportunity for sargassum weeds to ball up along current eddys or rips in the open ocean.

 Fishing for Mahi Mahi is an exciting experience as these fish tend to hang around once one is hooked.
 Their schooling and “frenzy feeding” behavior makes them an entertaining fish to catch during deep sea fishing charters out of Venice, LA.